MagnusThiemer/BirdWatchingWebsite/README.md

 **Hint and help:**
 The provided CSS is designed so that when the correct structural elements are added to the markup, they will appear green in the rendered page.
-Using HTML sections and outlines: https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_HTML_sections_and_outlines
+Read this article: Using HTML sections and outlines for help: https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_HTML_sections_and_outlines
 <br><br>
 Happy Hacking
 <br><br>